pit-ray/vim-autograd/examples/README.md

 Here we use the [wine classification dataset](https://archive.ics.uci.edu/ml/datasets/Wine), a public toy dataset provided by UCI, to classify three types of wine from a 13-dimensional vector.

 ### Preprocess Dataset
-First, we standarize this data set and divide into training set and test set.
+First, we standardize this data set and divide into training set and test set.

 [**examples/wine-classify.vim**](wine-classify.vim)
 ```vim